-Eyejusters reading glasses£69
+Eyejusters adjustable reading glasses review

 My parents, as many other people do, tend to pick up those ‘one-size-fits-all’ style reading glasses that you can generally find on stands in pharmacists.
 I watch them adjust their focus by bringing the newspaper or a book closer and then further away until its comfortable.
 Eyejusters, however, allows each person to adjust the lenses to how they need them.

 As a long-time glasses wearer I practically take for granted the fact that I can go in to any high street and find an opticians, book an appointment and get my eyes tested and then buy some new spectacles.
 Even better is the fact that I can get vouchers to cover the price of the eye test and towards any new glasses if my prescription has changed.